ap29600/dama-rs/README.md

 each line of your `config` should be the full path to a yaml or json file describing a menu page.
 This page must consist of exactly one top-level widget, which may have children.

 **this format of configuration is going to be deprecated in version 1.3.
-Please refer to the better-config branch**
+Please refer to the experimental branch**

 Available wigets are of types: